djpugh/MTfit/docs/source/real-tutorial.rst

 And then calling from the command line::

-      $ mtfit --location_pdf_file_path=krafla_event.scatangle -l --algorithm=mcmc -b \
+      $ MTfit --location_pdf_file_path=krafla_event.scatangle -l --algorithm=mcmc -b \
           --pmem=1 --double-couple --max-samples=100000 --inversion-options=PPolarityProb \
           --convert --bin-scatangle krafla_event_data.inv
-      $ mtfit --location_pdf_file_path=krafla_event.scatangle -l --algorithm=transdmcmc \
+      $ MTfit --location_pdf_file_path=krafla_event.scatangle -l --algorithm=transdmcmc \
           --pmem=1 --max-samples=100000  --inversion-options=PPolarityProb --convert \
           --bin-scatangle krafla_event_data.inv

-These inversions will take longer to run than the previous examples, both due to the location uncertainty, the McMC algorithms, and the non-parallel running (running on a single process on an i5 processor, the  inversions take 7 hours), although the conversions using :mod:`mtfit.MTconvert` can add to this time, but will reduce the time when plotting the results.
+These inversions will take longer to run than the previous examples, both due to the location uncertainty, the McMC algorithms, and the non-parallel running (running on a single process on an i5 processor, the  inversions take 7 hours), although the conversions using :mod:`MTfit.MTconvert` can add to this time, but will reduce the time when plotting the results.
 The solutions are outputted as a MATLAB file for the DC and MT solutions respectively, with name ``krafla_event_ppolarityDC.mat`` and ``krafla_event_ppolarityMT.mat`` respectively.

 .. only:: latex